 - i.
 The Children Act (1989) necessitates that there should be a process where the priorities of children's needs can be identified.
-Every MASAC has its own threshold guidance. - ii.
-Threshold guidance is designed to: - Outline a framework by which children's and family's needs are identified and to ensure that services to help them are provided in a co-ordinated way - To describe different levels of need and the services that may meet them. - To guide practitioners and managers of services in their decision making about how to help a family
+Every safeguarding children's partnership has its own threshold guidance. - ii.
+Threshold guidance is designed to: - Outline a framework by which children's and family's needs are identified and to ensure that services to help them are provided in a co-ordinated way